 The Man Behind the Story of Father Christmas/Santa Claus

 St. Nicholas was a Bishop who lived in the fourth century in a place called Myra in Asia Minor (now called Turkey).
 He was a very rich man because his parents died when he was young and left him a lot of money.
-He was also a very kind man and had a reputation for helping the poor and giving secret gifts to people who needed it.
-There are several legends about St. Nicholas, although we don't know if any of them are true!
+He was also a very kind man and had a reputation for helping the poor and giving the people who needed it secret gifts.
+There are several St. Nicholas myths, even if we don’t realize if any of them are real!

-There was a poor man who had three daughters.
-The man was so poor that he did not have enough money for a dowry, so his daughters couldn't get married.
-(A dowry is a sum of money paid to the bridegroom by the brides parents on the wedding day.
-This still happens in some countries, even today.)
-One night, Nicholas secretly dropped a bag of gold down the chimney and into the house (This meant that the oldest daughter was then able to be married.).
-The bag fell into a stocking that had been hung by the fire to dry!
-This was repeated later with the second daughter.
-Finally, determined to discover the person who had given him the money, the father secretly hid by the fire every evening until he caught Nicholas dropping in a bag of gold.
-Nicholas begged the man to not tell anyone what he had done, because he did not want to bring attention to himself.
-But soon the news got out and when anyone received a secret gift, it was thought that maybe it was from Nicholas.
+There was a poor young man who had three lovely daughters.
+The man was very poor he didn’t have enough money for a dowry, so he couldn’t marry his children.
+(A dowry is a chunk of money paid by the parents of the brides to the bridegroom on the wedding day, even today in some countries.)
+One day night, Nicholas quietly fell a gold bag down the chimney into the house (this meant the older daughter could be married then).
+The bag dropped into storage that was hanging to dry by the fire!
+With the second daughter, this was replicated later.
+Eventually, determined to find the person who gave him the money, every evening the father secretly hid from the fire until he caught Nicholas falling in a gold bag.
+Nicholas begged the person not to tell anybody else what he had done because he was unwilling to attract attention.
+But the news soon came out, and when someone received a secret gift, Nicholas thought it might have been.

 in 1066, before he set sail to England, William the Conqueror prayed to St. Nicholas asking that his conquest would go well.

 You can find out lots about St Nicholas at the St. Nicholas Center.